cybertraining-dsc/sp21-599-354/project/code/README.md

 # Code Instructions

-Put your code here.
-If you include a notebook, please also convert the notebook to a PDF file and place it in this directory.
-Use nbconvert and find out ow to use it viw google.

-The code must be documented.

-If the output of the notebook is to large (please check the size), you only must be committing the source and create the PDF. the PDF should be referred to in the notebook as a link.
+In an abundance of caution, the zip file of the modified data I used was not placed here.
+Instead I transferred ownership to professor Fox, with his permission.

+To run the files, first run the pre-processing colab script to generate the modified images.
+Then run the CNN script to train the network.